Skip to main content

 Kitchen exhaust with intake from the kitchen ceiling register and bathroom exhaust can be combined using the same exhaust duct.
 Kitchen exhaust firm a kitchen hood shall be combined with bathroom exhaust.

 Yes, but with conditions.
 Residential hoods may be installed in employee kitchen areas, community centers in residential buildings, churches and similar areas that are not designed for the selling of food to the public.
-The cooking equipment shall be of residential grade, and a modification shall be approved by Mechanical Plan Check before installation.

 Yes, but with conditions.
 Contact Mechanical Plan Check for more information.